Accueil » Tips » Chlorella or spirulina: what are the differences and which should you choose?

 ✓ WHO ARE WE?

-The chlorella is scientifically named Chlorella vulgaris and appeared on Earth 2.5 billion years ago.
-It belongs to the Chlorellaceae family, which includes many species of green algae, rich in chlorophyll.
+Chlorella has the scientific name Chlorella vulgaris and appeared on Earth 2.5 billion years ago.
+It belongs to the family Chlorellaceae, which includes many species of green algae rich in chlorophyll.

-Chlorella is a unicellular algae with a single nucleus.
-Spherical in shape, it measures barely 5 microns (µm) or 0.005 millimeters.
-It naturally grows in both fresh water and salt water in many temperate regions.
+Chlorella is a single-celled alga with a single nucleus.
+Spherical in shape, it measures barely 5 microns (µm), or 0.005 millimeters.
+It naturally grows in fresh and salt waters of many temperate regions.

 chlorella

-The spirulina, on the other hand, is called Arthrospira platensis.
-It is 3.5 billion years old and is part of the cyanobacteria phylum, so it is not algae but microorganisms capable of photosynthesis.
+The spirulina, on the other hand, is known as Arthrospira platensis.
+At 3.5 billion years old, it belongs to the phylum of cyanobacteria, so it is not an alga but microorganisms capable of photosynthesis.

-Found in tropical regions, these are bacteria that gather in colonies only in fresh and alkaline waters.
-Spirulina contains chlorophyll as well as blue and red pigments.
+Found in tropical regions, they are bacteria that gather in colonies, only in fresh and alkaline waters.
+Spirulina contains chlorophyll but also blue and red pigments.

 From a nutritional point of view, spirulina and chlorella are exceptional.
 Essential fatty acids, amino acids, proteins, vitamins, antioxidants… are among the beneficial components they contain.

-Both contain 18 amino acids, including the 8 essential ones for the human body.
+Both contain 18 amino acids, including the 8 essential for the human body.

-They are also rich in antioxidant pigments (chlorophyll, carotenoids), vitamins, minerals, and trace elements.
+They are also rich in antioxidant pigments (chlorophyll, carotenoids), as well as vitamins, minerals and trace elements.

-However, certain nutrients are not present in the same quantities in spirulina and chlorella, explaining the differences in their properties and health benefits.
+But some nutrients are not present in the same quantities in spirulina as in chlorella.
+This explains their differences in properties and health benefits.

-Chlorella, for instance, contains twice as much calcium as spirulina but also more magnesium, zinc, chlorophyll, and manganese.
+Chlorella, for example, contains twice as much calcium as spirulina but also more magnesium, zinc, chlorophyll and manganese.
 It is also richer in vitamin B6 and vitamin E.

-Spirulina, on its part, contains a higher quantity of potassium, iron, vitamin C, and vitamin A.
+Spirulina, on the other hand, contains greater amounts of potassium, iron, vitamin C and vitamin A.

-Some nutrients are also present in chlorella but absent in spirulina, and vice versa.
-For example, unlike spirulina, chlorella contains lutein, vitamin K1, copper, and omega-9.
+Some nutrients are also present in chlorella while they are absent in spirulina, and vice versa.
+Thus, unlike spirulina, chlorella contains lutein, vitamin K1, copper and omega-9s.

-It is also one of the few superfoods to contain active and bioavailable forms of vitamin B12.
-The composition of spirulina is distinguished by the presence of many B group vitamins (B1, B2, B3, B5, and B7), phosphorus, chromium, and sodium.
+It is also one of the few superfoods to contain active, bioavailable forms of vitamin B12.
+The composition of spirulina is distinguished by the presence of many B-group vitamins (B1, B2, B3, B5 and B7), phosphorus, chromium and sodium.

-The summary table below will help you see things more clearly:
+The summary table below will help you see more clearly:

 +++ contains the most